maerteijn/maerteijn.nl/public/content/en/projects/my-personal-website-with-vue.md

-# My Personal Website with Vue.js
+# My personal website with Vue.js

 ![My personal website](/images/vue-js-based-personal-website.jpg#left =215x147) Front-end development is still changing rapidly so I found it useful to do a project with the current technologies to stay up-to-date as a (back-end) developer.
 I used [Vue.js](https://vuejs.org/) as a framework to build my personal website as it's easy to learn.
 Vue.js is considered a good alternative for the very popular [React](https://reactjs.org/) framework.